-A student's withdrawal date is the last date of academic attendance as determined by the attendance records.
-This date is used for all students that cease attendance and those that officially withdraw.
-The amount of funds earned is based on the amount of time the student completes during the payment period of their program; see the Payment Period section of this catalog for definitions.
+The amount of funds earned is based on the amount of time the student completes during the payment in which they withdrew.
+The payment period is defined by the type of program the student is enrolled in; standard, non-standard or clock hour.
+See the Payment Period section of this catalog for definitions.

 If a student received (or the school received on the student's behalf) less assistance than the amount that is earned, the student may be able to receive those additional funds.
 If more assistance was received than was earned, the excess funds must be returned.